CortexIntelligentAutomation/docs/content/en/docs/Reference/data-types/date-and-time/dayofweek.md

 ---
 title: "DayOfWeek"
 linkTitle: "DayOfWeek"
-description: "Used to represent a day of the week from Sunday through Saturday."
+description: "Used to represent a day of the week from Sunday (i.e. `DayOfWeek.Sunday`) through Saturday (i.e. `DayOfWeek.Saturday`)."
 ---

 # {{< param title >}}